shashankshekhardehradun/Poem_Genre_Classification/README.md

 This is a repo on classifying poems into 4 different genres- Nature, Love, Religion and Mythology &amp; Folklore
 1. DATASET CREATION-

 The dataset wasn't readily available online and when it was, it was found to be in a very disheveled state.
 So, I decided to scrape the data by writing a script and running it on poemfoundation.org and other such sites where poems by genre would be archived.
-The number of poems was kept limited to 401 only so as to satisfy the word limit specified.
+The number of poems was kept limited to 401 only so as to satisfy the word limit specified (50k words or less).
 Once the data had been collected in a csv file, it was analysed to confirm that no erroneous entries had been made accidentally.
 Then, the dataset was shuffled to remove any possibility of bias.

 2. MODEL 1- MULTINOMIAL NAIVE BAYES